mrstacey1284/indigo-netdev/README.md

 *NOTE* once turned off, these devices must be turned on at the system.

-### Telnet Server

-*Not Yet Implemented*

-These will function much like SSH Servers using telnet to communicate with the remote system.

-*NOTE* once turned off, these devices must be turned on at the system.

 ### macOS Server

 *Not Yet Implemented*

 These will function much like SSH Servers with specific configuration to macOS.

-*NOTE* once turned off, these devices must be turned on at the system.

-### HTTP Status

-*Not Yet Implemented*

-Examine the HTTP status of a path and set device as OK or ERROR.

 *NOTE* once turned off, these devices must be turned on at the system.